-Some possible interim measures are listed below.
+Some possible supportive measures are listed below.
 Not all of the measures listed will be necessary in every case, and the list is not exhaustive.
-Each case is very different, and the Title IX Coordinator works with the involved party(ies) to identify what interim measures are appropriate to ensure equal access to educational programs, activities, and/or work.
+Each case is very different, and the Title IX Coordinator works with the involved party(ies) to identify what supportive measures are appropriate to ensure equal access to educational programs, activities, and/or work.
 These measures are available whether or not an individual chooses to file a formal complaint and whether or not an investigation has commenced.
+Supportive measures are available for both Complainants and Respondents.

-- providing the Complainant an escort to ensure that he or she can move safely between classes, work, and/or activities;
+- providing an escort to ensure that the individual can move safely between classes, work, and/or activities;

 - changing a Complainant’s or a Respondent’s on-campus housing or dining, if any, to a different on-campus location and providing assistance from University support staff in completing the relocation;